ayedo/jooq-modelator/README.md

 ## How it works

 The plugin tries to pull the image with a provided tag from the docker store if necessary.
-It will then create a container with the of that image, or reuse an existing container.
+It will then create a container of that image, or reuse an existing container.
 The plugin uses a key to tag the containers it has created.
 Then the container is started.

 A health check waits for the database inside the container to start.
 The health check is RDBMs and docker independent, as the plugin sends a SQL statement, and waits for its successful execution.